 Some of the most contentious issues in Michigan divorces involve children.
-Unfortunately, children are often the people most adversely affected by acrimonious divorces.
-Some parents do not understand that child support is being paid for the benefit of their children, rather than their former spouses.
+Unfortunately, children are often the ones who are most adversely affected by acrimonious divorces.
+Some parents do not understand that child support is being paid for the benefit of their children rather than their former spouses.
 Other parents use their children and child support issues as weapons during a paternity determination or after a divorce.
-It may help to be represented by an experienced family law attorney.
-If you believe that you may need to pay or receive child support, Grand Rapids and Traverse City child support attorney Kelly Neumann and the Neumann Law Group are ready to help you.Understanding a Child Support Obligation
+When dealing with a contentious child support dispute, it helps to be represented by an experienced family law attorney.
+If you believe that you may need to pay or receive child support, Grand Rapids and Traverse City child support attorney Kelly Neumann and the Neumann Law Group are ready to help you.Understanding Child Support Obligations in Michigan

-Children are entitled to financial support from both of their parents in Michigan.
+Children in Michigan are entitled to financial support from both of their parents.
 Parents may not opt out of support by agreeing to have their parental rights terminated or by eliminating visitation.
 The Michigan Child Support Formula provides the method by which child support is calculated.
-It considers the incomes of both parents, who has custody and what the parenting time arrangement is, child care costs, medical costs, how many children need support, and other relevant factors.
+It considers the incomes of both parents, who has custody, what the parenting time arrangement is, child care costs, medical costs, how many children need support, and other relevant factors.
 The court is supposed to order support according to the formula, except when the outcome would be unfair.